cadadr/configuration/Readme.markdown

 > Sic transit gloria mundi.

-Welcome to Göktuğ's Configuration, a work of artisanal love and care aimed at making the personal computer use a joyful activity, instead of endless agony and trade-offs in the era of inconfigurable apps designed with biblical unquestionable dogmas imposed on the users by the people that go by the D-word as their job title.
-My computer is my atelier, not an exhibition, so I demand that I'm able to touch, move and modify anything in any way.

 This repo contains the following:

-- My dotfiles (`dotfiles/`)
+- My dotfiles (`dotfiles/`, `emacs.d`, etc)
-- My Emacs configuration
-- My Linux configuration
+- My Linux setups
+- Supporting scripts and files
-- And some other stuff
+- Some other goodies

-I've re-created this repository from scratch, removing some secrets for publishing.
 If you want to use any part of my configurations, you're free to do so, but **do not** try to use it as a whole, it's complex and personal, and some additional secret stuff is not included, so it won't work reliably.
 Just cherry-pick what you want.

 Installation
 ============